MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XXV-Employee-Benefits-Security-Administration-Department-Labor/subchapter-L-Group-Health-Plans/part-2590-Rules-Regulations-Group-Health-Plans/subpart-D-Surprise-Billing-Transparency-Requirements/section-2590.717-2.md

 ##### § 2590.717-2 Independent dispute resolution process for air ambulance services. #####

-Link to an amendment published at 87 FR 52651, Aug.
-26, 2022.

 (a) *Definitions.* Unless otherwise stated, the definitions in § 2590.716-3 apply.

-(b) *Determination of out-of-network rates to be paid by health plans and health insurance issuers; independent dispute resolution process* - (1) *In general.* Except as provided in paragraphs (b)(2) and (3) of this section, in determining the out-of-network rate to be paid by group health plans and health insurance issuers offering group health insurance coverage for out-of-network air ambulance services, plans and issuers must comply with the requirements of § 2590.716-8, except that references in § 2590.716-8 to the additional circumstances in § 2590.716-8(c)(4)(iii)(C) shall be understood to refer to paragraph (b)(2) of this section.
+(b) *Determination of out-of-network rates to be paid by health plans and health insurance issuers; independent dispute resolution process*—(1) *In general.* Except as provided in paragraphs (b)(2) and (3) of this section, in determining the out-of-network rate to be paid by group health plans and health insurance issuers offering group health insurance coverage for out-of-network air ambulance services, plans and issuers must comply with the requirements of § 2590.716-8, except that references in § 2590.716-8 to the additional circumstances in § 2590.716-8(c)(4)(iii)(B) shall be understood to refer to paragraph (b)(2) of this section.

-(2) *Additional information.* Additional information submitted by a party, provided the information is credible, relates to the circumstances described in paragraphs (b)(2)(i) through (vi) of this section, with respect to a qualified IDR service of a nonparticipating provider of air ambulance services or health insurance issuer of group or individual health insurance coverage that is the subject of a payment determination.
-This information must also clearly demonstrate that the qualifying payment amount is materially different from the appropriate out-of-network rate.
+(2) *Considerations for air ambulance services.* In determining which offer to select, in addition to considering the applicable qualifying payment amount(s), the certified IDR entity must consider information submitted by a party that relates to the following circumstances:

 (i) The quality and outcomes measurements of the provider that furnished the services.